 - A. Coordinate work with the following: - 1.
-Section 033000 Cast-in-Plance Concrete: Items to be cast in precast concrete panels.
+Section 033000 Structural Concrete: Items to be cast in precast or cast in place concrete members.

 2.1 STRUCTURAL STEEL

 - A. Angles: ASTM A588 weathering steel. - B. Square and Rectangular Hollow Structural Sections: ASTM A847 weathering steel. - C. Structural Plates and Bars: ASTM A588 weathering steel.